mage-os-lab/module-theme-optimization/README.md

 Original module contributed by [@rhoerr](https://github.com/rhoerr).

+Back/forward cache support was contributed by [Oli Jaufmann and @JaJuMa](https://github.com/JaJuMa).

-Credit for the default rules to [David Lambauer and @run_as_root](https://run-as-root.sh/blog/improving-pagespeed-with-speculative-loading).
+Credit for the default speculation rules to [David Lambauer and @run_as_root](https://run-as-root.sh/blog/improving-pagespeed-with-speculative-loading).

 This module is sponsored and maintained by [Mage-OS](https://mage-os.org).
 Mage-OS makes it open source and freely available for use by any Magento 2.4+ or Adobe Commerce website.